 The connection constant

 So much has changed in the past three decades.
-The world has gotten smaller, and faster, and more noisy.
-We can video chat with someone on the other side of the planet, but know nothing about our neighbours.
+The world has gotten smaller, and faster, and noisier.
+We can video chat with someone on the other side of the planet but know nothing about our neighbors.

 Our phones can tell us any fact that we want to know in an instant.
 But one thing that hasn’t changed is the Connection Constant; the amount of effort it takes to engage someone and ultimately win their trust.